thunderBiscuit/blog/posts/why-bitcoin.md

 Bitcoin is opt-in.
 No one is forcing you to use it.
 This is a remarkable departure from the way we use the US dollar, for example, or any other government prescribed fiat currency.

 Money is half of every transaction we ever make.
 We tend to be very fond of our freedom to choose which cellphone to buy or which house to live in.
-The choice of which _money_ to use, however, is not allowed anywhere in the developed world; it is prescribed and severely enforced by governments.
+The choice of which _money_ to use for transactions, however, is not allowed anywhere in the developed world; it is prescribed and severely enforced by governments.

 <br />